-how to make Wicked tasting carrots, three ways
+how to make carrots delicious, four ways

 I used to hate vegetables.
 I swear everyone cooked them to a tasteless mush.
 Many restaurant chefs and cooks still have this uncanny talent.
 Use my wicked tricks from three decades of making finger lickin comfort food to get everyone to eat their veggies.